 A mouthful of a name, worth it though.
 A chocolate fudge cake made with the addition of some dried malt extract in place of some of the sugar and baked in a Bundt cake pan.
 Bundt cakes are becoming increasingly popular as even with no or minimal decoration, the finished cake looks great taking on the ring pattern of the mould and helping to ensure even cooking.
 The Bundt® pan was invented in the US in 1950 by Nordic Ware and by 1960 became the most popular cake pan in the US.

-Here is a recipe for a chocolate Bundt cake using the smaller of our Bundt tins from Chicago Metallic, with volume 6 cup or about 1.4L.
+Here is a recipe for a chocolate Bundt cake using the smaller of our Bundt tins from Chicago Metallic, with a volume of 6 cups or about 1.4L.
 The cake is easy and quick to make and is very moist.
 We used 80g Muntons Spraymalt (dried malt extract) in place of 80g of the sugar to give a malty flavour, but this is optional.

 If you want to, you can decorate the ring cake with your favourite topping, but, since the malty flavour of the moist chocolate sponge is so nice, we just dusted with icing sugar once cool.